bizzguy/article-kotlin-synthetics/README.md

    ButterKnife.bind(this, view)

-#### What is the scope of findView
+#### What is the scope of findViewById for each technique

-- getView
-- set in fragment
-- whatever is returned by the onCreateView
-- which is the layout
+- findViewById - entire R.id namespace
+- BK - entire R.id namespace
+- KS - only imported layouts

-- can there be two layouts (other)
+#### What if there are two layouts

-- yes, but you'll see it in the imports
-- often it is an adapter layout which could be moved to adapter
+Often the layout for an adapter can be moved into the adapter
-- create link check to very that there are not two synthetic imports -- this happens alot because of copy and paste

 #### How does Activity set content?